 A restriction upon a student or organization's privileges for a period of time may be imposed.
-This restriction may include, for example, denial of the right to represent the College in any way, denial of use of facilities, privileges including but not limited to driving, parking, and the Learning Resource Center.
-Participation in extracurricular activities, and/or organizational privileges may be restricted.
+This restriction may include, for example, denial of the right to represent the College in any way, denial of use of facilities, privileges (including but not limited to driving, parking, and the Learning Resource Center), participation in extracurricular activities, and/or restriction of organizational privileges.